SSoelvsten/adiar/README.md

 ## Future Work
 There are many possible avenues of improving on this approach to the data structure.
-We list quite a few [FUTURE_WORK.md](/FUTURE_WORK.md).
+We list quite a few in [FUTURE_WORK.md](/FUTURE_WORK.md).
 Many of these may constitute interesting undergraduate research projects.
 We would love to see the results of such projects as pull requests to improve the main project.

 ## Credits